furlat/Abstractions/raw_notes/abstractions_types_no_cat_theory.md

 To address these challenges, we can leverage the rich and expressive abstractions provided by category theory and type theory, which allow us to specify and reason about the properties and relationships of our transformations in a more general and rigorous way.
 In particular, we can use the concepts of functors, natural transformations, and monads to define and compose our transformations in a way that preserves their essential structure and behavior, while abstracting away the details and variations of their implementation. 🔢🔍

+Formally, we can define a category Text, where the objects are the types of our text objects, such as Token, Sentence, and Document, and the morphisms are the transformations between these types, such as Tokenize, POSTag, and NERTag.
+We can then define functors between this category and other categories, such as List, Maybe, and IO, which capture the common patterns and abstractions of our transformations, such as lists, optional values, and side effects. 🌿⚙️

+For example, we can define a functor Map, which maps each type T to the type List[T], and each transformation f: A -> B to the transformation map(f): List[A] -> List[B], which applies the transformation f to each element of the input list and returns the output list.
+This functor captures the common pattern of applying a transformation to a collection of objects, and allows us to compose and parallelize our transformations in a generic and type-safe way. 🧩🔀

+Similarly, we can define a functor Maybe, which maps each type T to the type Maybe[T], which represents an optional value of type T, and each transformation f: A -> B to the transformation map(f): Maybe[A] -> Maybe[B], which applies the transformation f to the input value if it exists, or returns None otherwise.
+This functor captures the common pattern of handling missing or invalid input values, and allows us to compose and chain our transformations in a way that propagates and handles errors gracefully. 🌿💡

 ```mermaid
 classDiagram
     class Functor {